rishiv3/Multiple-File-Upload-with-PHP/README.md

 ?>
 ```

-# Todo -- add more features.
+# Todo -- add more functionalities